-Decisions to be taken by Councillors as part of the Council's Committee processes are subject to a rigorous scrutiny process by the Monitoring Officer, Section 151 Officer and in most cases CLT before they are considered by Cabinet or Full Council.
+Decisions to be taken by Councillors are subject to a rigorous scrutiny process by the Monitoring Officer, Section 151 Officer and in most cases CLT before they are considered by Overview & Scrutiny, Cabinet and/or Full Council.

 Assistant Directors have completed an Assurance Statement covering key governance aspects with their area of responsibility.
 The outcomes of these Assurance Statements are described under Managers' Assurance within Governance Issues.